 Where can you get paid more, working for a private company or for the government?
-Public sector Electrical Engineer employees in Germany earn 5% more than their private sector counterparts on average across all sectors.
+Public sector employees in Germany earn 5% more than their private sector counterparts on average across all sectors.

 The hourly wage is the salary paid in one worked hour.
 Usually jobs are classified into two categories: salaried jobs and hourly jobs.
 Salaried jobs pay a fix amount regardless of the hours worked.
 Hourly jobs pay per worked hour.
 To convert salary into hourly wage the above formula is used (assuming 5 working days in a week and 8 working hours per day which is the standard for most jobs).
 The hourly wage calculation may differ slightly depending on the worked hours per week and the annual vacation allowance.
 The figures mentioned above are good approximations and are considered to be the standard.
 One major difference between salaried employees and hourly paid employees is overtime eligibility.
 Salaried employees are usually exempt from overtime as opposed to hourly paid staff.

-The average salary for Electrical Engineer is 8% more than that of Engineering.
-Also, Engineering salaries are 11% less than those of All Jobs.
+The average salary for Electrical Engineer is 14% more than that of Engineering.
+Also, Engineering salaries are 15% less than those of All Jobs.

 |Job Title||Average Salary|